 - achieved a 65% reduction in the number of serious injuries to children in comparison with the 50% target; and

-- reduced the number of slight casualties by 37%, far excedding the 10% target.
+- reduced the number of slight casualties by 37%, far exceeding the 10% target.

 The Road Safety Engineering Action Plan sets out how Assets, Transportation and Environment are building on past achievements and working with partners towards meeting the challenging casualty reduction targets by 2020.

-The crash data shown in the interactive Road Crash Map available on Fife Direct covers the time period 1st January 2012 to 31st December 2016 using information supplied to Fife Council by Police Scotland.
+Click on the image below to view the interactive Road Crash Map.
+The crash data shown in the interactive Road Crash Map covers the time period 1st January 2013 to 31st December 2016 using information supplied to Fife Council by Police Scotland.
 The map can be navigated by zooming into an area of interest and individual crash records can be opened by clicking on the coloured crash dot.

 Steve Sellars, Lead Professional, Road Safety

 Tel: 03451 55 55 55 + Ext 45 04 49 Contact Steve Sellars online